If you need assistance in finding an internship, please contact SNRE's Internship Coordinator at email@example.com.

 - Interested in interning internationally?

 - Within the U-M International Institute, there are a good number of Centers (they focus on different areas around the globe, for example: the Center for Japanese Studies).
-Contact any of the Centers for which you have interest and inquire about internship opportunities.
+Contact any of the centers for which you have interest and inquire about internship opportunities.

 - The U-M International Center can recommend some formal international internship programs that come recommended.
 Call 734.647.2299 to set up an appointment.

 - LinkedIn is an online networking tool that helps you expand your professional network by gaining access to the professional contacts of your friends, family, and colleagues.
-SNRE has a group on LinkedIn.

 - Making the Difference (Website for Federal Internships)

 - InternWeb.com - database of thousands of internship opportunities